annaboye/gym-review-site-REST-API/README.md

 ## About the project

-The assignment is to create a REST-API for a map/review site.
+The assignment is to create a REST-API for a map/review site using express server and SQLite.

 ### Built With